 Context-aware programming languages

-I recently defended my PhD thesis on context-aware programming languages also known as coeffects.
+In my PhD thesis, I worked on theory of context-aware programming languages also known as coeffects.
 The best way to learn about coeffects is to read my interactive essay which explains the concepts and lets you run simple programs interactively.
 For academic references, please refer to our ICFP 2014 and ICALP 2013 papers.

 Work in progress